tecla5/red-api/Readme.md

 ## Editor

 The Node-red editor should be extracted and refactored using a similar approach.
 These two (refactoed) modules should then be used by the NodeRed Vue app.

+## Docs

+The API and Runtime are documented in the `docs` folder.
+Please help improve the docs!